storm2513/RSSFBParser/README.md

 RSSFBParser.parse(your_amazing_url_to_rss_or_facebook_page)
 RSSFBParser.parse(your_amazing_url_to_rss_or_facebook_page, posts_limit)
 ```
+Returns array of hashes with 'title', 'description' and 'url' keys.

 If you want to get posts from facebook page, you should specify facebook access token:
 ```